CallmeNavin/P11_Supply-Chain-Analysis/README.md

 **A. Project Overview**

 - Extended the project with a demand forecasting model to support the action plan from Version 1 (Inventory Optimization), using time series sales data to predict future demand and improve stock availability.
+- Number of Pieces Predictive to become the base for optimizing inventory.

 _Explore more insights in the full Power BI dashboard_